KhronosGroup/glTF/specification/2.0/README.md

 The offset of an `accessor` into a `bufferView` (i.e., `accessor.byteOffset`) and the offset of an `accessor` into a `buffer` (i.e., `accessor.byteOffset + bufferView.byteOffset`) must be a multiple of the size of the accessor's component type.

-When `byteStride` of referenced `bufferView` equals `0` (or not defined), it means that accessor elements are tightly packed, i.e., actual stride equals size of the element.
+When `byteStride` of referenced `bufferView` equals `0` (or not defined), it means that accessor elements are tightly packed, i.e., effective stride equals to the size of the element.
+Such effective stride must be the same across all accessors that use that `bufferView`.
 When `bufferView.byteStride` is defined, it must be a multiple of the size of the accessor's component type.

 Each `accessor` must fit its `bufferView`, i.e., `accessor.byteOffset + STRIDE * (accessor.count - 1) + SIZE_OF_ELEMENT` must be less than or equal to `bufferView.length`.